mrkvon/developing-distributed-app/offer.md

 Offer hospex:available hospex:Maybe.
 (Figure out!)
 ```

-Me, Offer, and Location will be URLs, or URIs that represent ... ;D ... me, the offer and its location...
+Me, Offer, and Location will be URLs, or URIs that represent ... :wink: ... me, the offer and its location...

 What about the new hospex vocabulary?
 We leave it as a placeholder for now.
 Eventually, we'll write and [publish it](http://w3id.org/hospex/ns) to [w3id.org](https://w3id.org/) via [github](https://github.com/perma-id/w3id.org/pull/2397).